Whiplash and Post-Concussion Syndrome in the Ehlers-Danlos Syndrome patient

 - Vitality was low both in EDS/HMS and fibromyalgia.
 (This was a measurement of excessive fatigue).

-- The physical health was lower in EDS/HMS and fibromyalgia than in the two other groups.
+- Physical health was lower in EDS/HMS and fibromyalgia than in the two other groups.

-The conclusion was: “Health-care clinicians must be aware of these issues related to EDS/HMS both when assessing the clinical presentations and planning treatment and rehabilitation interventions.”
+The conclusion was: “Health-care clinicians must be aware of these issues related to EDS/hypermobility syndromes both when assessing the clinical presentations and planning treatment and rehabilitation interventions.”

 These are things you probably already knew and the confused response of your doctors is something you have observed.
 What we can get out of this is that doctors are telling doctors that they must be aware of pain intensity, fatigue, depression, anxiety, poorer health should be a least a small glimmer of optimism that someone is looking in the right direction.

-In this section, we are going to discuss whiplash associated disorders first.
-We have an extensive article on this topic here: Treatment of Whiplash Associated Disorders.
+What can we do for people like this?
+In this section, we are going to discuss whiplash-associated disorders first.
+We have an extensive article on this topic here: Treatment of Whiplash-Associated Disorders.
 This article will summarize the learning points of that research.

 Patients share the same experiences: